How to Create a Social Media Plan for Your Business

 Now is the time to define channel-specific campaigns for each stage of the customer journey: awareness, consideration, acquisition, service, and loyalty.
 Think about the solutions that would solve your potential client's pain points.

-Define the role of social media to achieve your marketing goals.
-Think about what strategies you'll use to meet each one of your goals and then break it down into specific tactics.
+Specify the role of each social media channel to achieve your marketing goals.
+Think about what strategies you'll use to meet each one of your goals.
+Then, break it down into specific tactics.